kai-subramanian/bytegenie/README.md

       Since this was a test / PoC type of project, I did not spend much time in best practices such as establishing a proper data pipeline, or checking for scalability.
 I would add these, if the opportunity comes. </li>
   </ul>
 </li>
+Steps to run the program - <br>
+1. Clone the frontend code from https://github.com/kai-subramanian/natural-query <br>
+2. Clone the backend API repo from https://github.com/kai-subramanian/bytegenie <br>
+3. Kindly delete the provided takehome_bytegenie.db as the data_api will recreate the db.
+Not deleting the existing db will cause some errors. <br>
+   a.
+Kindly replace the api key in data_api.py with an API from Google Gemini.
+You can get one here for free - https://aistudio.google.com/app/apikey
+4. Run the backend code from one terminal, using python data_api.py <br>
+5. From another terminal, go into the natural-query folder (frontend) <br>
+6. Once inside, install the dependencies for the frontend, by running npm install <br>
+7. Then, run npm start. <br>
+8. You should see the app open in localhost:3000 <br>
+9. The logs can be viewed in the terminal that runs the server.<br>
 Thank you for considering my assessment!
 </ol></p>